microsoft/dstoolkit-mlops-v2/docs/how-to/TestInitialSetup.md

 ## Extending the solution

-Once you can confidently build the infrastructure, run a pr and ci builds, you are ready to add your own uses to the Model Factory.
+Once you can confidently build the infrastructure and run a pr and ci build for a model, you are ready to add your own use cases to the Model Factory.
 See [Onboarding a New Model](./OnboardingNewModel.md)